-in and mission partners, deter the enemy, and support warfighting requirements to the point of need.
-With five active-duty transportation brigades and their subordinate battalions located throughout Europe, Asia, the Pacific and the continental U.S., these units do not need to deploy to support combatant commanders because they are already there, ready to deliver readiness and lethality.
-Transportation Engineering Agency (TEA), located at Scott Air Force Base, Illinois, provides the DOD with expert transportation engineering, policy guidance, research and analysis.
-As a subordinate organization within SDDC, TEA also functions as part of the USTRANSCOM Joint Distribution Process Analysis Center and is made up of analysts, engineers, transportation specialists, and others who all work together to execute the mission.
+The Transportation Engineering Agency, Scott Air Force Base, Illinois, provides the DOD with expert transportation engineering, policy guidance, research and analysis.
+As a subordinate organization within SDDC, TEA also functions as part of the USTRANSCOM Joint Distribution Process Analysis Center (JDPAC) and is made up of analysts, engineers, transportation specialists, and others who all work together to execute the mission.
 TEA encompasses everything from the Programs for National Defense to deployability of national forces.

-SDDC's U.S. Army Reserve force, the Deployment Support Command, provides SDDC with an integrated total force capability that is critical to sustaining our readiness.
-Half SDDC's strength and power resides in the DSC, and the integration of SDDC's active and reserve components is a primary capability that enables mission readiness.
+SDDC's U.S. Army Reserve force, the Deployment Support Command, provides SDDC with an integrated Total Force capability that is critical to sustaining our readiness.
+Half SDDC's strength and power resides in the DSC, and the integration of SDDC's active and Reserve components is a primary capability that enables mission readiness.

-The DSC brings significant capability to the fight and supports SDDC operations by providing four reserve transportation brigades and an expeditionary rail center.
+The DSC brings significant capability to the fight and supports SDDC operations by providing four Reserve transportation brigades and an Expeditionary Rail Center.
 Operationally controlled by SDDC and headquartered in Birmingham, Alabama, the DSC is a direct-reporting command of the 377th Theater Support Command, located in Belle Chasse, Louisiana.